jermspeaks/christmas-adventure/sections/section-152.md

 choices:
   - text: "Try to redistribute the magic yourself using the Memory Keeper"
     target: section-153.md
-  - text: "Ask Kael to help balance the magic flow"
+  - text: "Ask Kvothe to help balance the magic flow"
     target: section-153.md
   - text: "Work with the townspeople to create a solution together"
     target: section-153.md